html-bricks/html-bricks.github.io/developer.md

 A plugin that automatically transpile all CSS files to cross browser supported styling.

-### Inline css plugin

-A plugin that pastes all css styling inside each HTML file's head to prevent FOUC.

 ### Uglify plugin

 A plugin that uglifies the html/css/js files to reduce file size.